 Power availability, power reliability and power quality are essential for critical power environments, including critical power buildings such as hospitals, power plants and data centers.

 With power availability you could say we’re not – or far less – in a context of energy costs and savings but more in one of cost avoidance and of business and operational continuity whereby costs stand for a range of financial and certainly non-financial consequences you want to avoid in critical power environments.
 And on top of the availability of the power, reliability, quality, maintainability and manageability all play important roles in critical power buildings.
-In this article we mainly look at power availability and reliability with a peek into the dimension of manageability.
+In this article we mainly look at power availability and reliability, including the dimension of manageability.

 Power quality and degrees of criticality in critical power buildings